angeleyazbec/Employee-SQL-Database/README.md

 JOIN departments ON
 dept_emp.dept_no=departments.dept_no;

---Creating a view which combines dept_combined to employee names and numbers --Used the view below in multiple queries
+--Creating a view which combines dept_combined to employee names and numbers.
+Used the view below in multiple queries.
 CREATE VIEW ee_combined AS
 SELECT employees.emp_no,
 employees.last_name,